apache/www-site/content/travel/stories/interviews/keren_ouaknine.md

 Apply, Apply!

-ApacheCon is a unique opportunity to have great discussions with many open-source committed people.
+ApacheCon is a unique opportunity to have great discussions with many open-source-committed people.
 I was grateful for the privilege to learn about the Apache community and projects.
-The total number of sessions and topics covered in those three conference days was mind blowing and I can clearly remember us TAC-ers did not want it to end!
+The total number of sessions and topics covered in those three conference days was mind-blowing and I can clearly remember us TAC-ers did not want it to end!

 **What unexpected things did you learn at ApacheCon?**

 Quick anecdote: I volunteered to help with the registration desk on the first day of the conference along with a friend.
-Naturally, I familiarized with many of the attendants, their names, workplace/organization.
-Following which, I no longer felt as a wandering soul, seeking to find a female peer to socialize with (like it often happens on conferences of this scale).
+Naturally, I familiarized myself with many of the attenders, their names, workplace/organization.
+Following which, I no longer felt like a wandering soul, seeking to find a female peer to socialize with (as often happens on conferences of this scale).
 Instead,
-I was part of the TAC-ers: united, incredibly nice, talented and organized group.
-During the registration, more TAC-ers joined to help with the load and together we mastered the incoming stream with ease and good spirit!
+I was part of the TAC-ers: a united, incredibly nice, talented and organized group.
+During the registration process, more TAC-ers joined to help with the load and together we mastered the incoming stream with ease and good spirits!

 I cherish the friendship with all the TAC members and organizers and will keep a very fond memory of this conference.